Mazyod/MJAutoComplete/README.md

 Finally, an optional message is sent to the delegate that the AutoComplete table view will appear.

-This process actually takes place everytime the user types more stuff, even if the AutoComplete table is already displayed.
+This process actually takes place every time the user types more stuff, even if the AutoComplete table is already displayed.
 This allows the developer to implement heuristics, such as autoCorrection or something.

 ##### DISPLAYING THEM ITEMS